ephs/portal/README.md

 # Portal

 This is an inprogress 'portal' page for Eden Praire High School and associated websites.
-It is currently underdevelopment.
+It is currently under development.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.